Quick Facts About 360-Degree Cameras

 Luxury Brands

 You don’t need to search very far to find entry-level luxury models offering a 360-degree camera system, but you might need to move up a trim level or select an option package.
-For instance, the GLA-Class is the Mercedes-Benz entry-level SUV.
-Its base 2025 GLA 250 ($44,150) doesn’t include it, but the Surround View System is a feature in its Pinnacle Trim ($5,150).
-Another example is the 2025 Lincoln Corsair, with a starting price of $40,780.
-Its Collection II option group ($3,490) includes Lincoln’s Co-Pilot360 2.1 Vision 360-degree camera.
+Here are a few examples.

 Mainstream Brands

 Some mainstream brands are more serious about 360-degree cameras than others.
-Toyota, Nissan, Mitsubishi, and others prove a vehicle doesn’t need to cost $45,000 or more to provide this important safety technology.
+On the leading edge of the democratization of the surround-view camera, Nissan, Toyota, Mitsubishi, and other mainstream players prove a vehicle doesn’t need to cost over $40,000 to provide this important safety technology.
+In fact, in some cases, you can score a surround-view system well under the $40,000 ceiling — sometimes, well under $40,000.

 Nissan

-Nissan has an exception to the $40,000 rule.
-Moreover, it is leading the charge in democratizing 360-degree cameras, with models priced around $35,000 offering the feature.
+Nissan has more than one exception to the $40,000 rule.
+In fact, it has led the charge in democratizing 360-degree cameras, with models priced below $30,000 offering the feature.

 Toyota